ff14-advanced-market-search/mega-alerts/README.md

 <img width="1046" alt="Screen Shot 2023-07-11 at 1 14 40 PM" src="https://github.com/ff14-advanced-market-search/mega-alerts/assets/17516896/d7363e3d-fef6-4a06-93ab-42ae38fa3ac0">

+#### Kubernetes <a name="different-ways-kubernetes"></a>

-5. Alternatively you can try to run this in kubernetes on minikube to autorestart if the pods fail
+1. Alternatively you can try to run this in kubernetes on minikube to autorestart if the pods fail

 If you can run shell and python locally please run this instead of using kubernetes as you can easily exit it by hitting "control" + "c" on your keyboard: